DOSAYGO-Research/rain/README.md

 ## License

 This repository and content is licensed under Apache-2.0 unless otherwise noted.
-It's copyright &copy; Cris Stringfellow and The Dosyago Corporation 2023.
+It's copyright &copy; Cris and The Dosyago Corporation 2023.
 All rights reserved.

 # Rainsum Field Manual